cs-soc-tudublin/CreativeCoding2023-2024/README.md

 30. Searching Algorithms
 31. Sorting Algorithms
 32. Optimizing Python code
-33. Dissecting the Serpent: Understanding the implementeation of Python
+33. Dissecting the Serpent: Understanding the implementation of Python

 ### **NOTE**
 - Each chapter should take roughly half a class to complete.